Gustavo Bonatto

-Gustavo Guazzelli Bonatto also known as Gustavão (born 2 January 1986) is a Brazilian male volleyball player.
-He was part of the Brazil men's national volleyball team from 2010 to 2014.
+Gustavo Guazzelli Bonatto, also known as Gustavão, (born 2 January 1986) is a Brazilian male volleyball player.
+He was part of the Brazil men's national volleyball team from 2010 to 2014, with whom he won a silver medal in the 2014 FIVB Volleyball World League.
 On club level, he currently plays for Greek powerhouse Olympiacos Piraeus, being an integral part of the Olympiacos team that won the 2022–23 CEV Challenge Cup.